 In 2016, when snowboarding participants stood at 7.6 million, skiers were 13.91 million… nearly twice the number of snowboarders for that year.

-Importantly, this may simply represent the normal lifecycle of any new sport.
-Reaching it’s natural plateau, with only the true fans (you!) continuing its legacy.
+Importantly, this may simply represent the normal lifecycle of a new sport.
+Explosion, reaching it’s natural plateau, a decline and then the true fans (us!) continuing its legacy.

 The Snowboarders Vs. Skiers Rivalry